AathifZahir/Awesome-links/README.md

 This repository contains a curated list of free online resources, tools, courses, and platforms categorized by topics such as **Learning & Certification**, **Developer Tools**, **Web Development**, **GitHub/Open Source**, and more.
 Whether you're a beginner or an experienced developer, these resources will help you advance your skills.

-Here's a short note you can add to your README:

----

 > **Note**: This list is still a work in progress.
 The resources provided are curated from various sources, and I am not responsible for the content or availability of the linked websites.
 I do not own any of the resources listed here.
 Please verify the accuracy and relevance of the resources before using them.

 ---